dakotih/MyApps/README.md

 # MyApps

 This is an iOS applicatioin for calculating the tip.
 I created this Tip Calculator for the Codepath application.

+Time spent:
-Time spent:  2 hours in building application and 5 hours total.
+2 hours building application and 5 hours total

-Completed user stories:

 Completed all Required stories:
 Tip Settings page

 User has three options to adjust tip amount

 When user taps on screen, keyboard drops from view